2024 in Numbers

 ** SOURCE: REN, EDA, EEM, DGEG, SendeCO2, Worldbank, APREN analysis

-Last year, the renewable electricity source that most contributed to the Portuguese demand was by wind, followed by hydro.
+Last year, the technology that that most contributed to the Portuguese renewable electricity generation was hydro, followed by wind and solar.

 SOURCE: REN, EDA, EEM, APREN analysis